 Clinton did exactly as he was told.

-He was trained actually, he was trained for the circumstances that he was confronted with, and he acted and his platoon acted exactly as as they were trained, and they're being punished for it.
+Actually, he was trained for the circumstances that he was confronted with, and he acted, and his platoon acted exactly as they were trained, and they're being punished for it.

 Now, after the fact, we have found out that the guys that they actually came across and killed were bad guys.